Leadership and Team Ministry

 Team meetings

 Regular, ongoing team meetings should be scheduled to pray, share, review and plan to further the ministry and mission.
-These meetings are essential to grow the team and relationships within the team.
+These meetings are essential for growing the team and relationships within the team.
 Team building should be part of everything you do, including staff team meetings!

 A simple team ministry meeting outline

 - Begin with prayer and/or devotion – Immerse the meeting in prayer from the beginning.
 This will bring you back to what you’re really doing and who you are serving.
-Don’t be afraid to stop and pray during the meeting if you get bogged down or there are differences of opinion.
+Don’t be afraid to stop and pray during the meeting if you get bogged down or differences of opinion occur.

 - Care time – Check how everyone is really doing.
 Not just in their roles but personally.
-This need not take forever but is vital to being a team.
+This need not take forever, but it is vital to being a team.
 What is happening in people’s lives affects their role and the ministry.
-This is a real opportunity to care for each other and grow relationships, not just at the meeting but after.
+This is a real opportunity to care for each other and grow relationships, not just at the meeting but afterwards.
 Follow up on care needs and concerns between meetings.

 - Review previous action points – What progress has been made?
 What is still needed?
 Add anything that needs to be done to this meeting’s action points.